Cozary/Nameless-Trinkets/docs/trinkets/experience_battery.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
-- **Experience Multiplier**: This indicates by how much the experience that the entity was going to drop should be multiplied.
+- **Experience Percentage**: This indicates how much more experience the entity was going to drop.